Shraddha-Kutafale/Shraddha-Kutafale/README.md

-I am a highly motivated and passionate individual currently pursuing a Master's degree in Computer Science (MCM).
+I am a highly motivated and passionate individual currently pursuing a Master's degree in Computer Management (MCM).
 I am always looking to expand my knowledge and skills in the field of technology.

 Currently, I am focused on learning and mastering the concepts of MCM.
 My areas of expertise include C, C++, and I am always willing to discuss and share my knowledge on these topics.